It was a Wild Ride! Here’s the

 There was no Detour, it caused all sorts of panic.

 But Disaster relief didn’t raise enough money to fix the land enabling a rebuild.
-They offered $60,000 that could have certainly HELPED, but would only give it to us if WE paid the remaining $120,000 to make the land flat and REBUILD? lmao!
-(Leave it to the Government to call THAT “Relief”) OMG
+They offered $60,000 but only if WE paid the land fill balance of $120,000 to make the land flat and REBUILD?
+(Leave it to the Government to call THAT “Relief”) 😅

 January 2013 – Gravel was dumped around the two rooms that were hanging into the canyon for the removal of 2 of the 12 rooms.